25 top tools (and tricks) for boosting online ticket sales for events

 14. Mobile-friendly check-in tool

 Any decent event ticketing software system should help you manage the entire event lifecycle, which includes when you meet guests at the door and process them for entry.
-Event check-in apps make this possible, but make sure your provider’s app can be used on mobile devices, can be used on multiple devices simultaneously at multiple entry points, and has payment processing features for walk-up attendees.
+Event check-in apps make this possible, but make sure your provider’s app can be used on mobile devices, can be used on multiple devices simultaneously at multiple entry points, and has registration payment processing features for walk-up attendees.
+Also, if your facility has a WiFi or venue software system that you need to connect to or integrate with, make sure that there are no incompatibilities between your ticketing provider and those other technologies.

 15. Scannable tickets